makeplane/helm-charts/charts/plane-enterprise/README.md

   4. Set-up and customization
       - Quick set-up

         This is the fastest way to deploy Plane with default settings.
-This will create stateful deployments for Postgres, Redis, and Minio with a persistent volume claim using the `longhorn` storage class.
+This will create stateful deployments for Postgres, Redis/Valkey, and Minio with a persistent volume claim using the `longhorn` storage class.
 This also sets up the ingress routes for you using `nginx` ingress class.
         > To customize this, see `Custom ingress routes` below.

         Continue to be on the same Terminal window as you have so far, copy the code below, and paste it on your Terminal screen.